Skip to main content

 1. When the flashlight is shining directly above the surface (Figure 2.5.2), the area illuminated on the surface is:

-1. A small, bright circle
+1. a small, bright circle

-2. A large, dim area
+2. a large, dim area

-1. Smaller and brighter
+1. smaller and brighter

-2. Larger and Dimmer
+2. larger and dimmer

-3. It doesn’t change
+3. it doesn’t change

 Sun Directly over Equator.
 Additional Details in Caption

-1. Based on Figure 2.5.4, a beam of sunlight covers a __________________ area over higher latitudes than near the Equator.
+1. Based on Figure 2.5.4, a beam of sunlight covers a _______ area over higher latitudes than near the Equator.

-1. Smaller
+1. smaller

-2. Larger
+2. larger

-Average annual temperatures.
 Warmer near the equator and colder near the poles.
 Details in caption

-Figure \(\PageIndex{5}\): Global Annual Average Air Temperatures.
+Figure \(\PageIndex{5}\): Global annual average air temperatures.
 (CC-BY-SA 3.0; Wikimedia Commons).
 Alternative description of image.

 Earth’s orbit.

 However, our Earth IS tilted.
 In fact, it is tilted at an Angle of 23.5°.
-The result of this is that as the Earth orbits around the sun (Figure \(\PageIndex{6}\)), the latitude that the sun is directly overhead changes.
+The result of this is that as the Earth orbits around the sun (Figure \(\PageIndex{6}\)), the latitude at which the sun is directly overhead changes.
 Figure \(\PageIndex{7}\) represents the conditions in June, when the sun is directly over 23.5°N, while Figure \(\PageIndex{8}\) represents the conditions in December, when the sun is directly over 23.5°S.

 Earth's orbit and corresponding seasons.
 Details in caption

 Figure \(\PageIndex{6}\): Earth's orbit around the sun and corresponding northern hemisphere seasons.
 (Public Domain; Wikimedia Commons).
-Alternative description of image.
+Alternative description of the image.

 Angles of incoming sunlight in June.
 Details in caption.

 Figure \(\PageIndex{7}\): Conditions in June.
 (CC BY 4.0; Alicia Mullens).
-Alternative description of image
+Alternative description of the image

 Angles of incoming sunlight in December.
 Details in caption.

 Figure \(\PageIndex{8}\): Conditions in December.
 (CC BY 4.0; Alicia Mullens).
-Alternative description of image.
+Alternative description of the image.

-1. Experience any Sunlight
+1. experience any sunlight

-2. Experience any Darkness
+2. experience any darkness

 2. Now let’s investigate Figure \(\PageIndex{8}\), which represents conditions in December.
-In December, the sun is directly over.
+In December, the sun is directly over:

-The Equator
+1. The Equator

 2. 23.5°N